Driving Global Travel Card Process Standardization

 - Corporate liability, including China

 - Automation of daily transaction files and payments

 - All transactions in one system for reporting card activity

 Challenges and some exceptions remain.
-For example, SharePoint paperless application and routing is used with the exception of countries that require paper documents.
+For example, SharePoint paperless applications and routing are used with the exception of countries that require paper documents.
 Individual bill, central pay is used except where government regulations require a different process, and travelers are responsible for paying late fees except where labor laws or work councils disallow.

 iPollingTM Results Review

-When considering the challenges faced while standardizing the travel card program, while many different types were identified, for 55% the biggest challenges relate to tax and legal differences between countries and, in some cases, local jurisdictions.
+When considering the challenges faced while standardizing the travel card program, while many different types were identified, 55% of the biggest challenges related to tax and legal differences between countries and, in some cases, local jurisdictions.